openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## OP Metadata

-The OP pubishes the formats it supports using the `vp_formats` metadata parameter as defined above in its "openid-configuration".
+The OP publishes the formats it supports using the `vp_formats` metadata parameter as defined above in its "openid-configuration".

 #  Examples